Phy-Q as a measure for physical reasoning intelligence: Methods

 \paragraph{Random agent:} For each shot, the agent selects a random release point $(x, y)$, where $x$ is sampled from $[-100,-10]$ and $y$ from $[-100,100]$ relative to the slingshot.
 It also provides a tapping time that is when the bird is in between $50\%$ and $80\%$ of the trajectory length where applicable.

-\subsection{Experimental Setups}
+\subsubsection{Experimental Setups}

 \paragraph{Human experiment setup:} Experiments were approved by the Australian National University committee on human ethics under protocol 2021/293.
-We recruited 20 volunteers for the experiment.
+Participation was voluntary and they were not compensated monetarily.
+The volunteers represented males and females and were around the age range 18-35.
+They were not experienced Angry Birds players.
+Participants provided consent to use their playdata.
 For each of them, we provided two tasks from each physical scenario for the 15 scenarios in Phy-Q (except the manoeuvring scenario which used four tasks representing the four types of birds with powers).
-We provide a trajectory visualizer of the bird to the participants to remove the need of precise shooting.
+We provide a trajectory visualizer of the bird to the participants to remove the need for precise shooting.
 If the participants solved a task or failed to solve a task in five attempts, they move to the next task.
+As humans acquire physical reasoning capabilities from their infancy \cite{rolling_falling,falling}, using an evaluation setting we proposed for agents does not exactly measure the generalization ability of humans.
+Therefore, we measure the task performance in humans using the pass rate.